uidaholib/main-web-redesign_draft/content/covid19/access.md

 ### Special Collections & Archives

 Many of the unique materials held by Special Collections & Archives are discoverable via our [digital collections](https://www.lib.uidaho.edu/digital/).
 The rest of our holdings can be searched via Archives West or the [Special Collections website](https://www.lib.uidaho.edu/special-collections/).
-For assistance with finding and accessing this material, please contact our Special Collections staff via email (<libspec@uidaho.edu>) or phone (208-885-0845).
+For assistance with finding and accessing this material, please contact our Special Collections staff via email (<libspec@uidaho.edu>).

 {% include lib-chat-widget.html %}